meai-vision/crypto-trading-sdk/CONTRIBUTING.md

 3. PR titles must contain the same identifier used in commits.
 4. Code must build successfully and pass all tests.
 5. Add or update Javadoc when modifying or introducing important logic.
+6. **Assign yourself** to your PR so reviewers know the owner.
+7. **Add at least one existing label** to your PR to classify its purpose.

 ## Issues